-Phraseological units based on the lexeme "heart" in "Qisasi Rabguzi"
+Phraseological units used on the basis of the lexeme "heart" in the work "Qisasi Rabguzi"

 When expressing the mental and emotional state of a person, the lexeme of mind is an active member of phraseological units, "figuratively speaking".
 Through this word, expressions with positive, negative, neutral usage are united around the lexeme of mind.
 In the work "Qisasi Rabguzi" expressions related to the lexeme of the heart were also used, which served to increase the artistry of the work.
 There are a lot of phraseological units formed on the basis of the heart lexeme in the work: